 Torontoist‘s goal is to capture the tenor and texture of life in Toronto, to evoke the daily experience of the city in words and images.
 This includes, especially, the physical shape of the city as it grows and changes, the political and civic developments which provide it with direction, the culture which animates its public spaces, and the history which got it to this point.
 We try always to be faithful in our rendering of Toronto, and to be fearless in advocating for what we think might make it better.

-Established in October 2004 as part of the thirteen-city Gothamist network, Torontoist is now published by St. Joseph Media, and has become the largest, most influential, and most widely-read website of its kind in Canada.
-That, and we’re also partners with the Globe and Mail.
+Established in October 2004 as part of the 13-city Gothamist network, Torontoist is now published by St. Joseph Media, and has become the largest, most influential, and most widely-read website of its kind in Canada.

 Is it Torontoist, or *The* Torontoist?

 Just plain old Torontoist works for us.
 We’re low maintenance that way.